bonnyr/wokwi-ds1820-custom-chip/README.md

 By default Fixed is used and the temperature is fixed; in this case the value of the `temperature` attribute determines the reported temperature.
+The temperature can be changed during run time by clicking on the element.
 If the wave form is one of other available forms and the frequency is within the range, the temperature will vary between the values of the attributes `min_temp` and `max_temp` at the frequency specified by the `temp_wave_freq` attribute.